-The storage temperature range of the VACON® 1000 drive is between -40°C to 70°C, and the relative humidity must not exceed 95%.
-The storage environment must be out of direct sunlight, corrosion, inflammable gas, conductive dust, salt smog, oil smoke, and so
+The storage temperature range of VACON[®] 1000 is between -40...+70 °C, and the relative humidity must not exceed 95%.
+The storage environment must be out of direct sunlight, corrosion, inflammable gas, conductive dust, salt smog, and oil smoke.

-Keep the equipment sealed in its packaging until installation.
+VACON[®] 1000 is delivered on a fumigation treated wooden pallet.
+The drive is bolted to the pallet and vacuum packed in aluminum foil.
+It is recommended to keep the equipment sealed in its packaging until installation.
 In its packaging, the drive can be stored in a dry and ventilated place for more than one year.
 If the drive is required to be stored for a longer period, contact Danfoss.
 If the drive is unpacked, apply desiccant on the drive when stored again.
-The wrapped product with VCI bag can be put on the wooden pallet and stored for more than one year in a dry and ventilated place.
+The aluminum foil packaging can be reused.